 4. Sealed Bean Hopper with UV Filter

-To program the volume of water, you simply hold down the preferred drink button, then press it again once it has poured the desired volume.
+You can vary the volume of water that passes through your freshly ground coffee.
+To do so, you simply hold down your preferred drink button, then press it again once it has poured the desired volume.
+So it’s entirely up to you if would prefer espresso, ristretto, lungo, or something entirely of your own creation.

 Overall this makes the Magnifica XS very straightforward to use and to adjust to your coffee preferences.

-The milk frother is a manual, which won’t appeal to everyone.
-The “cappuccino tip” works fairly well for foaming milk nicely, but if you are a flat white fan it may be difficult to get exactly the texture you are looking for.
+The milk frother is manual which won’t appeal to everyone.
+The “cappuccino tip” works fairly well for foaming milk nicely, but if you are a flat white fan it may be difficult to get the texture you’re looking for.
 Having to hold the milk jug in place while it foams is a bit of an annoyance on a machine at this price but hardly a dealbreaker.
 Just don’t forget to keep an eye on it so you don’t burn your milk!

-If you’re the kind of person who enjoys an occasional decaf or flavored coffee, there is a chute for adding pre-ground to your machine.
-It’s a nice feature for convenience and particularly helpful if entertaining, when people may have different coffee preferences to you.
+If you’re the kind of person who enjoys an occasional decaf or flavored coffee, there is a chute for adding pre-ground coffee to your machine.
+It’s a nice feature for convenience and particularly helpful if entertaining, when people may have different coffee preferences than you.

-At first glance, this may seem a little odd – why compromise on quality and freshness.
-However, it gives you the flexibility to brew the occasional decaf or flavored coffee, if the mood takes you, without having to empty and refill the bean hopper.
+At first glance, the option to use pre-ground coffee may seem a little odd – why compromise on quality and freshness?
+However, it gives you the flexibility to occasionally brew your favorite decaf coffee or a flavored variety, if the mood takes you, without having to empty and refill the bean hopper.

 It’s now pretty standard on bean-to-cup machines.
-So don’t feel like you’re paying extra for having something you may not use.
+So don’t feel like you’re paying extra to have a pre-ground coffee compartment if you don’t think you’ll use it.

-The De’Longhi Magnifica XS is 9.4″ by 17″ by 13.8″, making it quite slim for a super-automatic espresso machine.
-So, If you’re looking at a pretty full countertop, wondering if you have the space for a bulky espresso machine then this is great news.
+The De’Longhi Magnifica XS is 9.4″ by 17″ by 13.8″, making it a pretty compact automatic espresso machine.
+So, If you’re looking at a pretty full countertop and wondering if you have the space for some of the bulky behemoths on the espresso-making market then this is great news.

-With buttons and knobs, it’s more of an “old-school” design than you’ll find on many bean-to-cup machines.
+With buttons and knobs, it’s more of an “old-school” design than you’ll find on many of the best bean-to-cup machines.
 This doesn’t affect the functionality and, for some people, may actually make it much easier to use.

-The black and silver color combo looks modern enough to fit in most kitchens.
-Although, the fully silver model looks a little 90s (DeLonghi ECAM22110SB).
+It is currently available in a range of colors – fully silver, fully black, or a black and silver color combo The latter looks modern enough to fit in most kitchens.
+But, the fully silver model looks a little 90s (DeLonghi ECAM22110SB).

-De’Longhi builds coffee makers to last – and this is no exception.
+All De’Longhi espresso machines are built to last – and this is no exception.
 Everything is very well built and put together, as you would expect.
+It also comes with a 2-year warranty just in case you do have any issues.

-We have a small gripe about the single boiler for both coffee and steam.
-It means you have to wait between using for water or steam (for milk).
-And, on an expensive espresso and cappuccino machine, this seems pretty poor.
+We have a small gripe in our De’Longhi Magnifica XS review: there’s just a single boiler for both coffee and steam.
+This means you have to wait between using water or steam (for milk).
+And, on a relatively expensive super-automatic espresso machine, this seems pretty poor.

 That said, it only takes around 10 seconds to switch between coffee brewing and milk steaming.
 So calling this a big problem is blowing it way out of proportion.